Trump orders military 'celebration' in Washington, DC

 “President Trump is incredibly supportive of America’s great service members who risk their lives every day to keep our country safe.
 He has asked the Department of Defense to explore a celebration at which all Americans can show their appreciation,” Sanders said.

-Trump had previously considered the idea of a military parade through the streets of the nation’s capital after attending France’s Bastille Day at the guest of honor in July.
+Trump had previously considered the idea of a military parade through the streets of the nation’s capital after attending France’s Bastille Day as the guest of honor in July.
 The president admired the country’s celebrations, and called the parade “magnificent.”

 Trump made the order in a Jan.
 18 meeting with top generals, The Washington Post reported.